hack2skill/National-Agrifunds-Hackathon/convai innovations/README.md

 5. **Collaborative Work**: Working on this project also taught me the importance of collaboration and effective communication within a team, especially when dealing with complex tasks and tight deadlines.

 6. **Project Management**: Managing different aspects of the project, such as planning, organizing, and executing tasks within a set timeline, was a valuable learning experience.

+**NOTE:** It is important to note that the AI model may become inaccurate when asked by certain prompts.

 ## License